ome/omero-documentation/contributing/ci-docs.rst

 OME Files
 ^^^^^^^^^

-This bundle of Sphinx documentation has two components: OME Files C++ documentation is located in the ome-files-cpp repository; OME CMake Super-Build documentation is located in the ome-cmake-superbuild repository.
+This bundle of Sphinx documentation has three components: OME Model documentation is located in the ome-model repository; OME Files C++ documentation is located in the ome-files-cpp repository; OME CMake Super-Build documentation is located in the ome-cmake-superbuild repository.
-Both are currently built from the master branches despite the build names.
+All are currently built from the master branches despite the build names.

 .. glossary::

      :jenkinsjob:`OME-FILES-CPP-DEV-release-bundle-docs`

-	    This job is used to publish the master branches of the OME Files C++ and OME CMake Super-Build Sphinx documentation as a single bundle
+	    This job is used to publish the master branches of the OME Model, OME Files C++ and OME CMake Super-Build Sphinx documentation as a single bundle

 	    #. |buildFilesSB|
 	    #. |deploy-doc| https://www.openmicroscopy.org/site/support/ome-files-cpp/